 While there are known cases of COVID-19 in New York State, including Westchester County, the risk of becoming infected with COVID-19 remains low.
 If widespread cases were to occur in our area, most people are likely to experience mild to moderate disease with full recovery.
 In addition to staying informed, you can reduce your risk of becoming infected by wearing a mask when interacting with any person outside your household.
 Washing your hands often and limiting attendance at gatherings is also found to prevent likelihood of being infected.

 Coronaviruses are a group of viruses that can cause either mild illness, such as a cold, or can make people sick with pneumonia.

 A novel coronavirus is a new strain of coronavirus that has not been previously identified in humans.
-Recently, a novel (new) coronavirus called COVID-19 was detected in thousands of people worldwide, primarily in China.
-Multiple cases of COVID-19 have been confirmed in the U.S. and it is expected that more cases of COVID-19 will be identified in the future.
+In late 2019, a novel (new) coronavirus called COVID-19 was detected in thousands of people worldwide, primarily in China and spreading to Iran, Europe, and the United States.
+The novel coronavirus strain was named COVID-19 because it was first identified in 2019.
 For the most recent case information, visit the CDC Coronavirus Disease 2019 (COVID-19) Situation Summary webpage.

 Many of the initial patients with COVID-19 in China had links to a large seafood and live animal market, suggesting animal-to-person spread.
-However, cases being reported at this time have been occurring through person-to-person spread.
+Current cases being reported are occurring through person-to-person spread.
 The virus is thought to spread mainly:

 - Between people who are in close contact with one another (within about 6 feet).

 - Through respiratory droplets produced when an infected person coughs or sneezes.

 These droplets can land in the mouths or noses of people who are nearby or possibly be inhaled into the lungs.